 - Now, Windows will search and install the latest device driver on your computer.

-This tool will keep an eye on your device driver and will update it automatically.
+This tool will keep an eye on your device driver and update it automatically.
 It also helps to keep your device drivers error-free.
-So, install this tool on your computer and update drivers without any hassle.
+So, install this tool on your computer and update drivers without hassle.

 Fix 12: Change Vertical Sync